scarpazza/crossdrobo/README.md

 This is intended for all the Drobo owners and enthusiasts who want to be able to run their software on the Drobo.

-For now, the toolchain is built for Apple Mac OS 11.x x86_64 and targets the Drobo 5N with the exact software version I have, I could probably generate additional toolchains for other platforms, but I have three children...
+For now, the toolchain is built for Apple Mac OS 11.x x86_64 and targets the Drobo 5N with the exact software version I have, I could probably generate additional toolchains for other platforms, but I have three children.

+The project is still very green and rough around the edges, but it was put together in a weekend.
+I'll clean it up later.

 ## Disclaimer